-First and foremost, we are so excited that you're here and that we can share with you the success of our Common Man Family --our values and our vision, known as "Our Uncommon Culture."
-These are the very essence of who we are, what defines and distinguishes our family today, and what will surely keep it strong tomorrow.
+We're so excited that you're here!
+We're ready to share with you the values and vision of our Common Man family, known as our "Uncommon Culture."
+It's the very essence of who we are, what defines and distinguishes our family today, and what will keep it growing strong tomorrow.

-You will immediately sense that we are fanatical about creating a genuine, family-oriented culture that provides a career home, and inspires a sense of belonging for STAR members.
-STARS is an acronym for SMILES, TEAMWORK, ATTITUDE, RELIABILITY and SERVICE WITH A PASSION!
-It is what we call our most valuable asset!
-YOU!
-You will also feel how committed we are to bringing that same experience to life for each of our guests.
+We're fanatics about creating a genuine, family-oriented culture that provides a career home and inspires a sense of belonging for you - one of our valued STARS.
+STARS is an acronym for SMILES, TEAMWORK, ATTITUDE, RELIABILITY and SERVICE WITH A PASSION.